Marcio Lassiter: Personal life

 Marcio was born on May 16, 1987, in San Francisco.
-His mother is Alexandria Eshabarr, whose father is from Ilocos Sur.
-He has an older brother named Jolinko who is the Boys' Varsity Head Basketball Coach at George Washington High School in San Francisco.
-He currently lives in Manila with his US-born Filipina wife, Jerlyn Lassiter (née Pangilinan) and their four young sons, Montaé Izaiyah, Myles Elaijah, Marcel Josaiah and Melo Zekaiah.
+His mother is Alexandria Eshabarr, whose father is from Santiago, Ilocos Sur.
+He has an older brother named Jolinko who is the Boys' Varsity Head Basketball Coach at George Washington High School (San Francisco).
+He currently lives in Manila with his US-born Filipina wife, Jerlyn Lassiter (née Pangilinan) and their five children, Montaé Izaiyah, Myles Elaijah, Marcel Josaiah, Melo Zekaiah and Jhenyne Malaiyah Leinani.
 Lassiter graduated with a Bachelor of Science degree in Kinesiology.
-His family is also related to the Filipino comedian Joey Guila.
+His family is also related to the Filipino comedian Joey Guila, who has been the mainstay opener for Jo Koy.